 University offers celebrated by Upper Sixth students

-Congratulations to our Upper Sixth students as they celebrate offers from prestigious institutions across the country, including the universities of Cambridge and Oxford.
+Congratulations to our Upper Sixth students as they continue to receive offers from prestigious institutions across the country.

 Pupils receive thorough support and advice regarding their future study and career options, and this begins as early as the Third Year of Senior School, when pupils are invited to talks about Higher Education and applications to the world’s leading universities.
 Cross-curricular extension activities and the development of critical thinking skills start in Lower School, preparing pupils to explore the wider academic world.